Installing Docker Compose on CentOS 7

-Docker is a platform that automates the deployment and management of applications within operating system–level virtualization.
-It allows you to “package” an application together with all its dependencies into a container, which can then be run on any Linux system with kernel cgroups support.
-Docker also provides convenient tools for managing containers.
+Docker is software for automating the deployment and management of applications using container-level virtualization.
+It lets you package an application with all its dependencies into an isolated container that can be moved to any Linux system with cgroups support.
+Available on VPS and dedicated servers.

-Before installing Docker Compose, make sure Docker itself is already installed.
-You can find a detailed installation guide here.
+Before installing Docker Compose, make sure Docker is already installed — see Installing Docker on CentOS 7.

 sudo curl -L "https://github.com/docker/compose/releases/download/1.25.5/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose